 Tour the four best places for a serious Great Wall enthusiast with terrific scenery and offers great opportunities for photographers.
 Meet with China's famous Great Wall photographer Mr. Duan Jiujun, visit his gallery and dine in his Great Wall restaurant.

-Our Great Wall camping tour from GuBeiKou to Jinshanling and then from Jiankou to Mutianyu has been designed for the trekking and camping enthusiast and for anyone that wants to fully experience the mystery and excitement of the Great Wall.
+Our Great Wall camping tour from Gubeikou to Jinshanling and then from Jiankou to Mutianyu has been designed for the trekking and camping enthusiast and for anyone that wants to fully experience the mystery and excitement of the Great Wall.
 The part of the wall we will trek is the most breathtaking an dramatic part of the Great Wall in Beijing.
 If you dream of taking in the sunrise and sunsets from on top of the Great Wall, then join us now!

 Gubeikou is partly located in a military region and thus is less known than either Jinshanling or other famed Great Wall sections.
 Jinshanling and Jiankou both feature dramatic “wild wall” along with great views of the wall twisting and curving over the countryside.
 Mutianyu, while partly restored, is still jaw-droopingly beautiful and is famed for its watchtowers.
 The 22km's distance on the Wall will take us about 10-11 hours hiking up and down on the range of the mountain in two days.
 It is not easy.
 Every participant must make sure your own health condition is fit enough for hiking activity!